Ah Boys to Men

+While reviews were mixed, the film was praised for its cast performances and its authentic portrayal of National Service, though its writing and involvement of product placement drew criticism.
+Its strong box-office run helped build the Ah Boys to Men franchise, a series of works that contributed to the Singapore Film Society honoring Neo with its Lifetime Achievement Award in January 2026.

 Plot

-The film opens with Singapore apparently suffering a massive invasion, with iconic Singaporean landmarks (Note: Such as the Merlion and the Esplanade) attacked and numerous civilian casualties.
-It is later revealed that the war is the fictitious setting of a war-based role-playing game played by Ken Chow (Joshua Tan), a rich and spoiled teenager reluctant to be conscripted into National Service (NS).
-Ken planned to study abroad with his girlfriend Amy (Qiu Qiu), but is prevented from doing so by his upcoming compulsory military service.
-After being chided by Amy for his childishness, Ken vents his anger on a nearby rubbish bin, only to be apprehended by two nearby policemen to Amy's embarrassment and dismay.
+The film opens with Singapore under a massive invasion by an unidentified foreign power, featuring airstrikes on major landmarks such as the Merlion and the Esplanade, alongside numerous civilian casualties.
+This sequence is subsequently revealed to be a video game played by Ken Chow, a spoiled teenager reluctant to undergo National Service.
+Ken intends to study abroad with his girlfriend, Amy, but his plans are halted by upcoming conscription.
+After being chided by Amy for his childishness, Ken vents his anger on a nearby rubbish bin.
+This leads to his apprehension by two nearby policemen, to Amy's embarrassment and dismay.

-After he is driven home by his father (Richard Low), Ken confides to his parents about his fears of NS.
-His overprotective mother (Irene Ang) decides to help him think of ways to defer his service, but fails.
-The Chow family sadly sends off Ken on the day of his recruitment.
-Thereafter, Ken and some other recruits are assigned to Ninja Company (Platoon 2, Section 2), sent to their bunk and then introduced to their Platoon Sergeant (Tosh Zhang).
-Whilst queueing up for the mandatory haircut, Ken meets some of his fellow recruits - "Lobang", (Wang Weiliang) a charismatic Ah Beng who's quick to make friends, Aloysius Jin Sia-lan, (Maxi Lim) an extremely educated fellow who intends to become an army officer and "I.P.
-Man", (Noah Yap) an Ah Beng scared of his girlfriend Mayoki (Sherraine Law) dumping him for being too busy serving NS.
-Most of the recruits are shown to make simple and goofy mistakes in their initial training.
+His parents bail him out at the police station.
+Back at home, Ken confesses his anxiety regarding National Service to his parents.
+His overprotective mother attempts to secure a deferment for him, but her efforts fail.
+The Chow family bids him farewell on his day of enlistment.
+Ken and fellow recruits are subsequently assigned to Ninja Company, Platoon 2, Section 2, where they report to their platoon sergeant, Alex Ong.
+Whilst queueing up for the mandatory haircut, Ken meets some of his fellow recruits—"Lobang", a charismatic ah beng; Aloysius Jin Sia-lan, an educated fellow who intends to be admitted to the Officer Cadet School and become a military officer; and "IP Man", another ah beng concerned that conscription will cause his girlfriend to break up with him.
+Afterwards, Ken and fellow recruits are shown to make simple and goofy mistakes in their initial training.